jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 The only falsy values are 0, "" (an empty string), `null`, `undefined`, and `false`.
 Everything else is truthy.

 Sometimes having truthy and falsy values is convenient and allows you to write more succinct code.
-Other times it can cause unexpected problems, such as when you're checking for a numeric value and get 0, and forget to handle the case where 0 is falsy.
+Other times it can cause unexpected problems.

 Short circuit evaluation with the `&&` and `||` operators works with truthy and falsy values.
 That enables some useful programming tricks I'll demonstrate later in the chapter.